dantaylor688/dantaylor688.github.io/_posts/2015-08-15-detecing-step-edges.md

 ##Approximating Optimal Detectors

-In general, it will be difficult or impossible to find an optimal solution to our problem satisfying a constraint such as the multiple response constraint (4).
+In general, it will be difficult or impossible to find an optimal solution to our problem satisfying a constraint such as the multiple response constraint.
 Instead, you can use what Canny refers to as a penalty method, or in the language of modern machine learning, regularization.
 Instead of optimizing your desired functional with constraints, $$P_i$$, we can instead optimize their linear combination:

 $$
 J(f) = \mathsf{SNR}(f)\times \mathsf{Localization}(f) + \sum\mu_i P_i